 Entry requirements: A minimum of 14 credits from NCEA Level 2 Achievement Standards.

-Course summary: This course is suitable for all students who have studied a full NCEA Level 2 Mathematics course.
-Topics covered will include some or all of: Time Series, Bivariate data, Statistics, Probability and Probability
+Credits: Up to 20 Level 3 credits 1 Course summary: This course is suitable for all students who have studied a full NCEA Level 2 Mathematics course.
+Topics covered will include some or all of: Time Series, Bivariate data, Statistics, Probability and Probability Distributions Assessment: Internal assessment up to 12 credits, external assessment up to 8 credits Equipment: NZQA approved Graphics calculator - compulsory and a laptop is compulsory.
+Mobile phones are not allowed to be used as calculators during any assessments Cost: Resources/Workbooks up to approximately \$30

-Distributions

-Assessment: Internal assessment up to 12 credits, external assessment up to 8 credits allowed to be used as calculators during any assessments